-Essays: We will do seven required essays, plus one revision for this class (due on the last day).
-There will thus be four in-class essays and four out-of-class essays.
-YOU MUST COMPLETE ALL ESSAYS IN ORDER TO PASS THIS COURSE!
-Expect to produce a minimum of 8,000 words this semester.
+Essays: We will do six required essays for this class, as well as a final portfolio project which includes an essay (due on the last day of class).
+There will thus be three in-class essays and four out-of-class essays.